shugaProm/shopping-cart/README.md

 The user can then see the aggregated collection of cart items and total price.

 This implements the MVC Architecture and is developed using Nodejs | express.
-Data persistence with MongoDB | Mongoose, express-validator, connect-flash for slashing messages to the view, bcrypt to hash passwords, connect-mongo to store the user sessions in the DB, passport, passport-local Strategy for signup and sign-in authentications, CSURF to protect our session and Express-handlebars for Templating and displaying data to the View.
+Data persistence with MongoDB | Mongoose.
+Other packages used are express-validator, connect-flash for flashing messages to the view, bcrypt to hash passwords, connect-mongo to store the user sessions in the DB, passport, passport-local Strategy for signup and sign-in authentications, CSURF to protect our session and Express-handlebars for Templating and displaying data to the View.